markobozic346/next-13-app-trpc-drizzle-next-auth/README.md

 ### Change role

-for role changes use drizzle studio in development env:
+for role change in development env use drizzle studio:

 ```bash